Power HIIT Builds More Strength and Improves Fitness in Less Time

-You need less than 40 minutes to build lean muscle, increase your metabolism, and boost your mental strength.
+These highly efficient workouts build lean muscle, increase your metabolism, and boost your mental strength.

-Research shows that short bouts of intense exercise can improve your cardio capacity, boost your fat-burning capabilities, and even better your cognitive function in less time than slogging through a steady-state workout.
+Research shows that short bouts of intense exercise can improve your cardio capacity, boost your fat-burning capabilities, and even improve your cognitive function in less time than slogging through a steady-state workout.

 What is Power HIIT?

-Each workout includes a short warm-up to prep your mind and muscles for action.
+Each workout includes a short warmup to prep your mind and muscles for action.
 Then you’ll move into three main blocks of work: